Locations:

 CT scan at outpatient follow-up, six weeks after hospital discharge.

-The positive outcome in this challenging case is a testament to the close collaboration amongst a diverse multidisciplinary group of caregivers and the specialized expertise available at Cleveland Clinic.
+The positive outcome in this challenging case is a testament to the close collaboration amongst a multidisciplinary group of caregivers and the specialized expertise available at Cleveland Clinic.

 Dr. Krishnan is staff in Cleveland Clinic’s Department of Critical Care Medicine.